Building a perfectly simple charcuterie board doesn’t have to be difficult or expensive. Here’s how to make a cheap DIY charcuterie board!

 - Shop your pantry first: I’m willing to bet you have unopened jams, fruit spreads, fancy mustards, honey, nuts, dried fruits, and/or crackers hidden away in your pantry.
 Go through there and see what you can use, just make sure to try everything just in case something has gone stale or isn’t expired.
 Raiding your pantry will save you a lot of money!

 - Go discount shopping: Some of the best places to get ingredients for your cheap charcuterie board are Grocery Outlet, Winco, Aldi, and other discount grocery stores.
 You can save yourself a ton of money by taking advantage of those discounts, and your guests will never know!
+They may even be asking where you got your small charcuterie board ideas from!

 - Make it yourself: If money is tight, you can make your own pesto and fruit spreads that will save you a ton of money, but still impress your guests!